Logo

 • High curiosity and constant questioning

-A good evaluation should honor both their strengths and the areas where their brain needs support.
+A thorough evaluation should honor both strengths and areas needing support.

-Why does my twice exceptional child get angry when they’re actually anxious?
+Why does my twice exceptional child act out when anxious?

 • Explosive reactions